cfhirsch/adventofcode2023/README.md

 Straightforward.
 I implemented a variant of breadth first search, where the queue entries are a tuple consisting of the current location, and a hashset of previously visited locations on the current path.
 The get neighbors method switches on whether the current tile is '^', '>' or '.'.
 If neighbor is not in the hashset of already visited tiles, I enqueue a tuple consisting of that neighbor and a hashset that equals the previous hashset union the neighbor.

+## Day 24

+### Part One:
+straightforward, although I kept making a bunch of dumb mistakes.
+Solve an equation with two unknowns of the form Ax = b, so the answer is x = A_inv * b.
+The determinant is used to calculate the inverse of A, if this is zero, the hailstone paths are parallel and will never cross.